Reasons for Anxiety & Depression

 Let us rewind for a little while…

 As a child, what are the memories associated with the games you played?
-Was it hide and seek, or lock and key or simply ‘pakada pakadi’ (catch catch)?
+Was it hide and seek, or lock and key or simply ‘pakada pakadi’ (catching-catch)?
 Or, was it creating an imaginary world with dolls, or building forts, or enacting a superhero in front of the mirror?
 Maybe, it was none of these but debating with friends or playing hand cricket or breaking of windows, are your most vivid play memories.
 Maybe a few of my reader friends were not into physical play.
 Your play memories might be around ludo or chess or snakes and ladders or monopoly or carrom.

 From holidays to a few precious after-school hours, to the tiffin time breaks in school, the free play would have filled, much of your free time.